YaleSTC/yalestc.github.io/jobs/index.md

 * [User Experience Designer Details](/jobs/uxdesigner.html)

-## Teaching
-The Developer Program offers a Ruby on Rails training course, not-for-credit, each semester.
-Positions are available to make this happen.

 ### Relationship Coordinator
 The Relationship Coordinator works with ITS, IdeaScale, HackYale, Y-Hack, NewHaven.io, and other companies and universities to organize collaborations for